Joash Onyango

-Joash Abong'o Onyango (born 31 January 1993) is a Kenyan professional footballer who plays as a defender for Tanzanian Premier League side Simba S.C. and the Kenya national football team.
+Joash Abong'o Onyango (born 31 January 1993) is a Kenyan professional footballer who plays as a central defender (Association football) for Tanzanian Premier League club Dodoma Jiji FC and the Kenya national team.

 International career

-Onyango made his debut for Kenya on 25 May 2018 against Swaziland.

-Onyango was named in the Kenya national football team as top defenders to play in 2019 Africa Cup of Nations in Egypt but did not participate due to knee injury.
+Onyango made his debut for Kenya on 25 May 2018 against Swaziland.Onyango was named in the Kenya national football team as top defenders to play in 2019 Africa Cup of Nations in Egypt but did not participate due to knee injury.
 Before then during the U17 team tournaments, he played Centre Midfield and was nicknamed 'Deco' after Portuguese footballer Deco.